matrix-org/matrix-spec-proposals/drafts/general_api.rst

     - max of limit= message events
     - room ID
 Notes:
- - If a chunk token is applied, you will get a delta rather than all the rooms.
+ - If a chunk token is applied, you will get a delta relative to the last request performed with that streaming token rather than all the rooms.
 Compacting notes:
  - Fixes the problem with the same event appearing in both the ``messages`` and ``state`` keys.
 Represent as something like::